Wildflower strip

 A wildflower strip is a section of land set aside to grow wildflowers.
-These can be at the edge of a field to mitigate against agricultural intensification and monoculture; along road medians and verges; or in parkland or other open spaces such as the Coronation Meadows.
+These can be at the edge of a field to mitigate agricultural intensification and monoculture; along road medians and verges; or in parkland or other open spaces such as the Coronation Meadows.
 Such strips provide an attractive amenity and can also improve biodiversity, conserving birds, insects and other wildlife.

 General characteristics

 Wildflower strips are semi-natural habitats made up of mixtures of native herbaceous species.
 They can be sown on arable field margins to provide multiple ecological, agricultural and conservation benefits.
-They typically measure 3 – 10 m in width and vary in their plant species composition depending on their intended purpose.
+They typically measure 3 – 10 metres in width and vary in their plant species composition depending on their intended purpose.

 Wildflower strips can serve various purposes.
 They can provide nectar sources for pollinators, promote biological pest control, and enhance local biodiversity by improving habitat quality and diversity.

-The early concept of wildflower strips was developed in Switzerland in the 1980s.
-These ideas were adopted under the German term "Buntbrachen" (wildflower strips) and incorporated into Swiss agricultural policy.
+An early concept of wildflower strips was developed in Switzerland in the 1980s.
+These ideas were described in German as Buntbrachen (wildflower strips) and incorporated into Swiss agricultural policy.

 Wildflower strips can naturally regenerate on a variety of soil types.
 On nutrient-rich soils, the plant community is likely to have low species diversity and be dominated by vigorous grasses.
 Therefore, lighter soils may be preferable in order to give all species that are present a reasonable chance.

-Infield wildflower strips have been trialled as an alternative to traditional wildflower strips that border field margins.
-This approach involves extending the wildflower strips beyond the field boundaries and across the centre of the field.
+Wildflower strips have been trialled inside fields as an alternative to traditional wildflower strips that border field margins.
+This approach extends the wildflower strips across the centre of the field.
 These measures can be seen as an extension to in-field beetle banks and are primarily aimed at making a larger proportion of arable crops easily accessible to the natural enemies of crop pests.